Coronavirus and Nanny Employment:

 How does recruitment work during the lockdown?

-We have a large database of candidates already on our books, most of whom have been interviewed in person by us.
+We have a large database of candidates already on our books, all of whom have been interviewed in person or via video by us.
 New recruits will be interviewed via video calls and taken through the same rigorous screening process that we have always had in place.

 We will send you CVs as we normally would and then arrange video interviews with your preferred candidates.

 If you would like a second interview and trial day in person before putting in a job offer, we ask that you do this in an outdoor space, where possible.
 If an outdoor meeting is not possible, we ask that you stick to social distancing measures indoors.
 Please cancel the interview if anyone in your household is showing symptoms or has been in contact with anyone showing symptoms.

 Can my nanny help with home schooling?